yangzhou6666/Privacy-in-Code-Models/README.md

 For the humans defined prompts, the `eb17e3d78803b21a4f6144d2f8b639edf3ebf5e3` in the dictionary path will be replaced by the sha hash caculted from the  `args.prompt`

-[🛎️]: The output is removed the prompts txt so if you want to do further analyze, you need to add them back to the top if you need.
+[🛎️]: The outputs  remove the prompts txt so if you want to do further analyze, you need to add them back to the top if you need.